 Amsterdam is one of the most bike-friendly towns in the world, making it an excellent city for cyclists to tour.
 Since the city is among the most bicycle-friendly worldwide, riding a bike in Amsterdam is one of the greatest things to do in the Netherlands.
 As well as being a real treat, it’s a great way of keeping fit and one of the most common ways to get around the whole nation!

 For most Dutch citizens, two wheels, two feet, and a chain is the primary mode of transportation.
 Biking is an excellent way to explore Amsterdam’s old city center, narrow, meandering streets, and picturesque canal banks.
 When you visit Amsterdam, biking is the best option by far.

 Thanks to all of the bike lanes around the city, you can go virtually anywhere with a bike.
-While the public transport in Amsterdam is among the cheapest and best in the world, with a bike you really don’t need anything else to get around in a flash.
+While the public transport in Amsterdam is among the cheapest and best in the world, with a bike, you don’t need anything else to get around in a flash.

-- Top Tips for Riging a bike in Amsterdam
+- Top Tips for Riding a Bike in Amsterdam

 - 1. Know Where to Bike BEFORE Your Start

 - 4. Know the Right of Way.